 You can easily train your dog to respond to the clicker.
 Then you will be able to move on to basic and advanced training.
 Using a step-by-step training technique is often referred to as “loading” the clicker.

-Tying Clicker Training to Rewards
+Tie Clicker Training to Rewards

-Advanced Training with the Clicker
+Move on to Advanced Training With the Clicker

 Clicker training can also be very effective for advanced training.
-"You simply click for small steps toward the behavior and work the dog toward the final, completed behavior," says Walker.
+"You simply click for small steps toward the behavior and work the dog toward the final, completed behavior," Walker says.
 "This allows you to be totally hands-off (except for delivering the reward, of course).
 You don't need to manipulate the dog into position, which can often slow the process."
 Overall, the clicker is a very valuable tool in the training process.
 When creating an obedience and training program for your dog, consider using the clicker and see for yourself how well the method works.

 Problems and Proofing Behavior

 A common mistake when using the clicker for dog training is to forget the praise.
-While your dog has been trained to respond to the clicker, they are also following the actions to receive praise from you.
-Don't ignore the dog's need for praise, love, and affection from its owner.
+While your dog has been trained to respond to the clicker, it is also following the actions to receive praise from you.
+Don't ignore a dog's need for praise, love, and affection from its owner.
 Since clicker training is reward based, if your dog has a low food-drive or isn't driven by rewards (or treats), this type of training likely won't be effective.
 Also, if you are using clicker training for more advanced movements or exercises, you need very precise hand-eye coordination and complete attention to click the clicker at the exact time you need.
 If you aren't able to do this, you will confuse your dog and lead to poor training.